nachikamod/iicdc_texas/python/python_firebase/README.md

 Before using firebase functions in any of the program you need to install firebase libraries using pip

-So first of all run command in your shell or terminal or command promp (cmd)
+So first of all run this commands in your shell or terminal or command promp (cmd)

 ```
   pip install requests